Grypto-kali/Steam_library_idle_batch/README.md

 4. Move Batch file (launch_games.bat) to same folder where steam-idle.exe is located (in idle_master_extended folder)

 5. Start Batch file.
+  ## warning
+If you have 11000 games on steam like I do, opening a batch file may result your computer going brrrr
 ## Additional Instructions

 Ensure that "idle_master_extended" and "Steam Library Idle" are in the correct directories before usage: